FRCBS/LP_HLA/README.md

 #### Scripts in `src/`:

 + `LP_HLA_allele_combinations.R`
-Analysis of known combinations of HLA-DQA1 and HLA-DQB1 alleles as they occur in FinnGen.
+Analysis of known combinations of HLA-DQA1 and HLA-DQB1 alleles as they occur in imputed FinnGen HLA data.
 Definition of DQ allele pairs and their dosages.
-LP association analysis using Regenie.
+DQ combination genotype association analysis using Regenie.
 Plotting the results.

 + `LP_HLA_allele_conditional.R`
 Conditional association analysis of HLA alleles using Regenie.
-Specific HLA alleles are included as additional model covariates.
+Specific HLA allele dosages are included as additional model covariates.
 Plotting the results.

 + `LP_HLA_data.R`
 Data preparation steps prior to analysis.
-Conversion of HLA genotype data to dosages.
+Conversion of imputed HLA genotype data to dosages.
 Preparation of basic covariate and LP phenotype matrices for use with Regenie.

 + `LP_HLA_functions.R`
 Helper functions for analyses.
 Loading R libraries, functions for converting dosage information to plink format for input to Regenie.
-Functions for processing association output from Regenie.
+Functions for processing association output files produced by Regenie.

 + `LP_HLA_homozygotes.R`
-Definition and extraction of DQA1-DQB1 homozygotes from data.
-HLA allele association analayses on homozygotic samples using Regenie.
+Definition and extraction of DQA1-DQB1 homozygotes from imputed HLA allele data.
+HLA allele association analayses on DQ homozygotic samples using Regenie.
 Plotting the results.

 + `LP_HLA_SNPs.R`
-Association analyses on MHC region SNP genotypes conditioned on specific HLA alleles using Regenie.
+Association analyses on MHC region SNP genotypes conditioned on specific HLA allele dosages using Regenie.
 Plotting the results.